rs028/tors-viewer/README.md

 Installation & Execution
 ------------------------

 Click on the `<> Code` button to download the ZIP archive.
 Then, unzip it in a directory of choice.
-There are two ways to execute the tors-viewer:
+Make sure that the required libraries (see above) are installed in R. There are two ways to execute tors-viewer:

 1. Launch R, and set the R working directory to the tors-viewer directory.
 Type `runApp("app.R")` at the command prompt.
 This will open tors-viewer in the default browser.
 **Note:** it may be necesary to execute `library(shiny)`, before `runApp().